 This isn't happening in a vacuum.
 Anthropic has positioned itself as the responsible AI company, the one willing to pump the brakes on deployment if safety concerns arise.
 Co-founded by former OpenAI executives who left over disagreements about safety priorities, Anthropic built its brand on constitutional AI and careful scaling.
 That philosophy apparently extends to questioning military applications - a stance that's now creating friction with federal agencies eager to leverage AI for national security.

 The timing is particularly loaded.
 AI companies are facing mounting pressure from multiple directions on defense work.
-Worker petitions at various firms have challenged military contracts, while competitors like and navigate their own complex relationships with defense agencies.
+Worker petitions at various firms have challenged military contracts, while competitors like Microsoft and Google navigate their own complex relationships with defense agencies.
 Google famously backed away from Project Maven in 2018 after employee protests, only to later pursue other Pentagon work more quietly.
 Microsoft, by contrast, has defended its military contracts as patriotic duty.